 1. Savannah Historic District – where to stay for first-timers

 The historic district of Savannah (downtown) is home to some of the city’s oldest and most notable houses and buildings that date back to the 19th century.
 The unique thing about the historic district of Savannah, Georgia, is that it is a city within a city that is conveniently located right at the heart of the town.
 Filled with structures from centuries ago, along with museums, 22 park squares, and over 100 restaurants, the Savannah Historic District is the perfect place to stay for first-time visitors as you will find everything within walking distance of your hotel!
+It is also one of the safest neighborhoods in Savannah, GA.

 With so many things to do in Savannah’s Historic District, you might even find it hard to choose between the never-ending art galleries and countless parks (such as Forsyth Park) as you stroll the streets.
 At night, head to one of the happening bars for some live music.
 As you can imagine, there are also many great hotels to choose from but here are the best ones…